persmed/cas-assignment/docs/assignment.setup.rst

 Environment Setup
 =================

-Follow the setup instructions and install the environment.
+Follow the setup instructions and install the environment (see :doc:`installation.python` and :doc:`installation.ide`).

 Once your environment is installed, run the following command.